MoPoRem/FileDog/README.md

 python watchdog.py
 ```

-and thats it (if you have the requuirements, obviously)
+and thats it (if you have the requirements, obviously)

 ## Requirements